Bernedoodle Pros and Cons | Must Read Before You Get

 So these were the detailed Pros of Bernedoodles, now, let’s move to their Cons.

-Like all other dog breeds, Bernedoodles also have various cons that you should consider before making any final decision because most people give up their dogs due to these reasons.
-So, let’s explore them.
+Given below are some of the Bernedoodle cons that you should know before making the final decision because most people give up their dogs due to such reasons.

 Daily exercise:

-At least 30 minutes of a daily walk, exercise, and other enrichment activities are highly recommended or they may develop behavioral issues and can become a real mess for you in their adulthood.
+At least 30 minutes of a daily walk (2 different walking sessions of 15 minutes each or so), exercise, and other enrichment activities are highly recommended or they may develop behavioral issues such as destructive chewing and excessive barking.

 Inheritance of health-related issues:

-As they are a designer breed, they may inherit diseases from their parent breeds just like they inherit their habits and features.
-To avoid any such health issue, try to buy a dog from a certified and well-reputed breeder.
-Also, it is highly recommended to get them checked to avoid any genetic issues.
+As they are a designer breed, they may inherit diseases from their parents if the parents are not tested for such genetic issues before breeding.
+To avoid any such health issues, try to buy a dog from a certified and well-reputed breeder.
+As a precaution, ask for the health certificates of puppies and parents.

 Not a guard dog: